Why are Private Practice Therapists Not Accepting Insurance?

 For many therapy-seekers, deciding to step outside of insurance is less about cost and more about choosing a kind of care that feels deeper, more personal, and more in tune with their needs.

 Investing in therapy is ultimately an investment in yourself.
-It’s about your growth, your healing, and the life you want to create.
-There’s something to be said about the change that can happen when you choose care that is a good fit and aligned with your needs.
+It’s about your growth, your healing, and the life you wish to create.
+The upfront cost of therapy pays dividends when your relationships, choices, and your sense of self begin to reflect the change happening within you.

 Book a free, no-pressure consultation.